A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Methodology

 with $E_\mathrm{HeII} \simeq 1.21 \times 10^{-11}$~erg the energy of a HeII$\lambda$1640 photon and $\overline{\varepsilon}_\mathrm{HeII}$ the average HeII photon emissivity per unit stellar mass of a Pop\ III stellar population.
 We do not take into account dust attenuation, whose expected impact will be further discussed in Section~\ref{sec:discussion_dust}.

-Figure~\ref{fig:HeIIEmissivity} shows the time-averaged photon production rate $\varepsilon_\mathrm{HeII}$ of individual Pop\ III stars of various masses $m$, assuming either strong mass loss (ML) arising from high-mass stars (dotted line) or no mass loss at all (solid line), from tables 5 and 4 of \citet{Schaerer_2002} respectively.
+Figure~\ref{fig:HeIIEmissivity} shows the time-averaged photon production rate $\varepsilon_\mathrm{HeII}$ of individual Pop\ III stars of various masses $m$ (averaged over the lifetime of each star), assuming either strong mass loss (ML) arising from high-mass stars (dotted line) or no mass loss at all (solid line), from tables 5 and 4 of \citet{Schaerer_2002} respectively.
 We compute $\overline{\varepsilon}_\mathrm{HeII}$ by integrating over the IMF $\phi(m)$:

 For our assumed Salpeter-like IMF (whose lower and upper limits are $m_\mathrm{low} = 100 ~ \si{M_\odot}$ and $m_\mathrm{up} = 500 ~ \si{M_\odot}$, Section~\ref{sec:method_simulations}), this results in $\overline{\varepsilon}_\mathrm{HeII} \simeq 1.53 \times 10^{47} / 6.48 \times 10^{46} ~ \si{{phot.}.s^{-1}.M_\odot^{-1}}$ for the case with strong/no mass loss respectively.
-Note that mass loss causes the stars to evolve close to the Zero-Age-Main-Sequence (ZAMS) for longer times, resulting in higher time-averaged photon emissivities.
-In fact, the model\footnote{Shown for the cases of 300~\si{M_\odot} and 500~\si{M_\odot} Pop\ III stars, from private communication.
-See table~1 of \citet{Bromm_2001_spectra} for the case of a 1000~\si{M_\odot} Pop\ III star.} of \citet{Bromm_2001_spectra} -- assuming Pop\ III stars always evolving along the ZAMS -- lies closer to the strong-mass-loss case (red, dashed-dotted line).
+By considering a wide range of possible IMFs (as in table~1 of \citealt{Venditti_2024}), we find that this value can become up to $\sim 350$ times lower depending on the adopted IMF (particularly, this value is found for a Salpeter-like IMF in the range [1,1000]~\si{M_\odot}, with no mass loss\footnote{As \citet{Schaerer_2002} does not provide results for the HeII emissivity below a mass of 8/5~\si{M_\odot} (for the strong/no-mass-loss case respectively), we conservatively assume that the time-averaged emissivity in Equation~\ref{eq:avHeIIEmissivity} is zero below the available mass range.
+This is a good approximation for the no-mass-loss case as the HeII emissivity has dropped by more than twelve orders of magnitude between the case of a 500~\si{M_\odot} and 5~\si{M_\odot} stars (see table~4 of \citealt{Schaerer_2002}).
+We further assume that the HeII emissivity for a 1000~\si{M_\odot} star in the no-mass-loss case - also not provided in \citet{Schaerer_2002} - is the same with respect to a 500~\si{M_\odot} star; in fact, the production rates per unit mass of stars $> 300 ~ \si{M_\odot}$ are found to be essentially independent of stellar mass, within a factor 2 \citep{Bromm_2001_spectra}.}) .
+Note that mass loss causes the stars to evolve close to the Zero-Age-Main-Sequence (ZAMS) for longer times, resulting in higher time-averaged photon emissivities\footnote{We emphasize that the emission model for Pop\ III stars is not consistent with the feedback model of the simulations.
+Similarly to \citet{Venditti_2024}, in fact, we only explore how our assumptions on Pop\ IIIs affect the HeII emissivity in post-processing, while a complete discussion would require a self-consistent treatment, also taking into account their impact on the overall star-formation history.}.
+In fact, the model\footnote{Shown for the cases of 300~\si{M_\odot}, 500~\si{M_\odot} and 1000~\si{M_\odot} Pop\ III stars.
+See table~1 of \citet{Bromm_2001_spectra} for the case of a 1000~\si{M_\odot} Pop\ III star; the 300~\si{M_\odot} and 500~\si{M_\odot} values are obtained from private communication.} of \citet{Bromm_2001_spectra} -- assuming Pop\ III stars always evolving along the ZAMS -- lies closer to the strong-mass-loss case (red, dashed-dotted line).

 As in \citet{Venditti_2024}, we consider the possibility of a Pop\ III mass $M_\mathrm{III}$ in our Pop\ III clumps (in Equation~\ref{eq:HeIILuminosity}) that is lower than our resolution element $M_\mathrm{III,res} \sim 2 \times 10^6 ~ \si{M_\odot}$ (i.e. the mass of a Pop\ III stellar particle in our simulations), by introducing an efficiency factor $\eta_\mathrm{III} < 1$: